 Manga is generally sold by the volume in paperback format, which goes for between 9 to 15 euros a book.
 Some series have an omnibus collection or release in hard-cover format, at which point the price can jump significantly.

-Anime series have been getting more expensive of late, so a standard edition, 12-episode series will nowadays cost around 30-40 euros, and movies generally fall in the 15-25 range.
+Buying anime series has been getting more expensive of late, so a standard edition, 12-episode series will nowadays cost around 30-40 euros, and movies generally fall in the 15-25 range.
 Series with two cours to them reliably cost over 50 euros nowadays.
 Keep in mind that some longer anime may be split up into different parts that you have to buy separately, but this generally doesn’t affect the price range too much.

 Merchandise is all over the place in cost, but anime figures are of course the most beloved loot of all.
 These don’t have to cost too much, but you naturally get a more polished product the more you’re willing to spend.
 There is a considerable difference in quality and detail between a 200 euro Alter figure and a 20 euro Medicom one.
 It all depends on the brand and what you are personally satisfied with.